Cara Delevingne’s Struggle with Addiction

 These programs will allow you to completely step away from your daily life routine and give yourself the time to focus on your recovery.

 During this period, you will go through therapy and counseling, where you are treated daily.
-You will also take part in group therapy and family therapy to build up your support system.
+You will also participate in group and family therapy to build up your support system.

 You will learn how to prevent relapse and how to push through temptations and cravings.